Reupenny/Reupenny/README.md

 ## Hi there 👋
+I am a postgraduate ICT student at Ara, specialising in full-stack development and robust system infrastructure.
+I bridge the gap between design and development, leveraging my background in design and UX to create elegant, user-focused applications.
+My technical expertise spans web administration (PHP, JavaScript, WordPress) and hands-on system management in self-hosted environments (unRAID, Docker, Tailscale).
+Dedicated to continuous learning, systematic problem-solving, and building maintainable solutions.

 <!--
 **Reupenny/Reupenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.